LeonEricsson/leonericsson.github.io/blog/2025-02-06-deepseekmath.md

 differential reinforcement and penalization of responses according to their varying magnitudes.

-## ablations / studies
+## ablations and empirical studies

+**Math - Code transfer effects**
-Code training also improves mathematical reasoning without tool use.

-However, combining code tokens and math tokens for one-stage training com- promises mathematical reasoning without tool use.
-One conjecture is that DeepSeek-LLM 1.3B, due to its limited scale, lacks the capacity to fully assimilate both code and mathematical data simultaneously.
+Pretraining on code improves mathematical reasoning, even without tool use.
+However, mixing code and math tokens in a single-stage training process leads to a degradation in mathematical reasoning performance.
+One possible explanation is that DeepSeek-LLM 1.3B, due to its limited scale, lacks the capacity to fully assimilate both domains simultaneously.
+This suggests that for smaller models, separate pretraining stages or specialized architectures may be necessary to maximize generalization across code and mathematics.

+**Pretraining on arXiv for mathematical reasoning**

-ArXiv papers are commonly included as a component of math pre-training data (Azerbayev et al., 2023; Lewkowycz et al., 2022a; Polu and Sutskever, 2020; Wang et al., 2023c).
-However, detailed analysis regarding their impact on mathematical reasoning has not been extensively conducted.
-Perhaps counter-intuitively, according to our experiments, arXiv papers seem ineffective in improving mathematical reasoning.
+ArXiv papers are commonly included in math-focused pretraining datasets (Azerbayev et al., 2023; Lewkowycz et al., 2022a; Polu & Sutskever, 2020; Wang et al., 2023c), yet their direct impact on mathematical reasoning remains largely unexplored.
+Experimental results indicate that, contrary to expectations, arXiv data does not significantly improve mathematical reasoning performance.

-When trained on a arXiv-only corpus, both models dis- play no notable improvements or deterioration across various mathematical benchmarks of different complexities employed in this study.
+Models trained exclusively on an arXiv-based corpus show no notable improvement or degradation across the mathematical benchmarks used in this study.
+However, this conclusion is tentative and subject to several limitations:

-However, this conclusion has its limitations and should be taken with a grain of salt.
-We have not yet studied:
-- The impact of arXiv tokens on specific math-related tasks not included in this research, such as informalization of theorems which is to convert formal statements or proofs to their informal versions;
+- The effect of arXiv data on specific mathematical tasks not included in this study remains unknown.
+For instance, tasks such as informalizing theorems—converting formal statements or proofs into more intuitive representations—could still benefit from arXiv pretraining.
-- The effect of arXiv tokens when combined with other types of data;
+- The interaction between arXiv data and other pretraining sources has not been explored.
+It is possible that arXiv papers contribute in a complementary way when combined with other mathematical corpora.
-- Whether the benefits of arXiv papers would manifest themselves at a larger model scale.
+- The impact of arXiv data at larger model scales remains uncertain.
+It is plausible that higher-capacity models might leverage arXiv information more effectively than smaller architectures.

+**Pass@K vs. Maj@K**

+In evaluating mathematical reasoning ability, Pass@K and Maj@K serve distinct roles:

-Pass@K measures whether the model can generate at least one correct answer in a set of K sampled responses.
-If a model occasionally produces the right answer but often generates incorrect ones, its Pass@K score will still be high.
-In contrast, Maj@K evaluates whether the correct answer appears consistently—specifically, whether the majority of responses among K samples are correct.
-A model with high Maj@K rarely produces incorrect outputs, meaning it is aligned to consistently favor the right answers.
+- Pass@K measures whether the model can generate at least one correct answer within K sampled responses.
+A model that sporadically generates the correct solution but frequently fails will still achieve a high Pass@K score.
+- Maj@K measures whether the correct answer appears consistently across multiple samples—i.e., whether the majority of responses among K attempts are correct.
+A model with high Maj@K rarely produces incorrect outputs, meaning it has been aligned to consistently favor the right answers.

-RL fine-tuning typically increases Maj@K but does not improve Pass@K. This suggests that RL is not teaching the model new reasoning skills but is instead re-weighting its probability distribution so that correct answers become more dominant.
-If the model was already capable of solving a problem but sometimes produced incorrect alternatives, RL shifts its behavior to make the right response more frequent and reliable.
-However, if the model never knew the right answer to begin with, RL does not help—it cannot create new knowledge, only adjust how the model ranks different responses.
+These metrics reveal an important trend: RL fine-tuning generally increases Maj@K but does not improve Pass@K. This suggests that RL is not teaching the model new reasoning skills but is instead adjusting its probability distribution to make correct answers more frequent.

+If the model already has the knowledge required to solve a problem but occasionally produces incorrect outputs, RL fine-tuning reweights its distribution to favor the correct response more consistently.
+However, if the model was never capable of solving the problem to begin with, RL does not help—it cannot create new knowledge, only optimize existing behavior.

-This observation is quite insightful because it suggests that RL is not improving the fundamental reasoning ability of the model, but rather aligning its output distribution to be more consistent with human preferences.
+This insight is critical in understanding the role of RLHF (Reinforcement Learning from Human Feedback) in LLMs: it does not improve raw problem-solving ability but instead aligns outputs to be more reliable and human-preferred.